 (Side note: The above photo is just a stock photo, not my actual gear.
 I thought it looked nice.
 But who puts a potted plant in their lineup???)

 Many times when people watch my travel videos, they ask “what’d you shoot that on?” or “you must have brought a lot of gear on that trip!”
 And what I’ve realized is that many people think gear is everything.
 They think having the top gear is how you make a great video.
 I used to believe this too.
 I’ve been guilty of saying “Well, if I had X camera, I could do that too.”
 But the truth is I couldn’t.
 Good story and execution is what makes a video great.
-Everything else is just tools (although I fully admit great gear can elevate your work).
+Everything else are just tools (although I fully admit great gear can elevate your work).
 Once I learned this, I stopped focusing so much on having the best gear.
 I still buy stuff and I still plan on upgrading from time to time, but the gear I don’t have never stops me from trying to make great videos.

 But, when people are just starting out and getting into video as a hobby, sometimes they don’t even know what’s what.
 “What do I even need?”
 It helps to peek into someone else’s bag and get an idea.
 So that’s why I’m making this list.
 This is the gear I use to make my videos.
 It’s in no way the best, the only way, or even comprehensive, but I hope it serves as a good starting point.